govindgcoder/student-performance-logistic-regression/README.md

 Also...

-The usual way for linear regression is:
+The usual way for logistic regression is:

 > from sklearn.linear_model import LogisticRegression